 The science of menopause

 The effort to understand menopause treatment is difficult for most women.
 With few physicians available to provide clear advice, and confusing information available online, women are often left frustrated.
-Much of the confusion is due to misinformation about the results of the Women’s Health Initiative study over ten years ago.
+Much of the confusion is due to misinformation about the results of the Women’s Health Initiative study over 20 years ago.
 The early announcements linked hormone replacement therapy (HRT) to breast cancer.
 This led to an immediate and lasting drop in the number of women receiving treatment for menopausal symptoms.
 We now know that with modern forms of hormone therapy — such as transdermal estrogen — the risks associated with HRT are minimal for most women.
 HRT can also have important long-term benefits (see our Hormones for Menopause page for details).

 Few randomized clinical trials have been done on menopause treatment.
 While knowledge of the impact of various treatments has increased over time, more carefully conducted clinical trials are still needed.
 A recent review of the science and treatment options for menopause was published in Cell.
 The study of menopause and hormone therapy is complicated because some women have little difficulty during this transition, while others have debilitating symptoms.
 The article reviews our current knowledge of the biology of menopause, and the various hormonal and non-hormonal treatment options.
 The authors conclude that long-term studies are needed on the effectiveness of non-oral estradiol and testosterone, and progestogens for endometrial protection.
 They note also that perimenopausal women should be included in future studies.